 JaneDogs is a unique site covering a full range of topics about dogs, from their earliest references in art and literature to their role in modern society.
-Currently there are over 330 articles containing 3,600 photographs, pictures and diagrams with more to be added.
+Currently there are almost 400 articles containing 3,600 photographs, pictures and diagrams with more to be added.

 Written by Jane Harvey, a world renowned dog expert, author and judge, this website contains original material not available elsewhere.
 Please explore and tell us about your JaneDogs experience!